 - (b) Motion, Response and Reply; Time for Serving and Filing; Length. - (1) Non-Dispositive Motions. - (A) Duty to Confer.
 Except as otherwise ordered, the Court will not entertain any non-dispositive motion unless counsel for the moving party has conferred orally, either in person or by telephone, and has made reasonable good faith efforts to resolve the dispute with, or obtain the consent of, opposing counsel prior to filing the motion.
 The moving party shall state in the motion the specific efforts to comply with this rule and the position of the opposing party.
 The Court will not consider the motion until this information is provided.
 A motion may be summarily denied for failure to certify conferral.
-This provision shall does not apply to cases involving pro se parties. - (B) Briefs.
-A party who files a-non-dispositive motion shall include in the motion a short, concise statement of the arguments and authorities in support of the motion.
+This provision shall does not apply to cases involving pro se parties.
+For purposes of this rule, any motion not listed in Local Rule 72.1(c) is a non-dispositive motion. - (B) Briefs Motions and Responses.
+A party who files a non-dispositive motion shall include in the motion a short, concise concise statement of the arguments and authorities in support of the motion.
 Alternatively, a party may file a separate written brief with the motion.
 Each party opposing the motion shall have fourteen (14) days after the filing of the motion to file a written response containing a short, concise statement of the arguments and authorities in opposition to the motion.
 The Court may, in its discretion, consider the failure of a responding party to file a timely response within the fourteen (14) day time limit, or such other time limit as the Court may direct, as a confession of the motion. - (C) Page Limitation.
-Briefs in support of and in opposition to all non-dispositive motions are limited to a maximum of ten (10) pages.
-Motions seeking permission to file briefs containing more than in excess of ten (10) pages will be granted only when complex or numerous legal issues justify such relief.
+Briefs in support of and in opposition to aAll non-dispositive motions and responses thereto are limited to a maximum of ten (10) pages.
+Motions seeking permission to file briefs containing more thanin excess of ten (10) pages will be granted only when complex or numerous legal issues justify such relief.
 The motion shall state how many pages the proposed brief will contain.
 A proposed order shall be submitted with the motion to exceed page limits. - (D) Reply Briefs.
 Parties shall not file reply briefs for any motion set for hearing.
 Parties may file a reply brief fF or motions to be determined without a hearing, if thea reply brief is may be filed within seven (7) days of the filing of the response brief.
 Reply briefs are limited to five (5) pages.
 Absent extraordinary circumstances, motions to exceed page limits for reply briefs will not be entertained.
 Reply briefs shall not be used to reargue the points and authorities included in the opening brief or address issues not previously raised in the motion or response.